 Written by Nigel Ford, who’s writing career has spanned several newspapers, magazines, a novel, and endless freelance articles.
-Neil is comic, an addictions counselor with throes of experience, and an adventurer – both in life, and in writing.
+Neil is a comic, an addictions counselor with throes of experience, and an adventurer – both in life and in writing.

 1) Eliminate negative influences from your life

 This is the big one.
 Negativity breeds negativity.
 A lot of people are surrounded by negative influences because it’s what they’ve become accustomed to.
 Perhaps they were raised in an abusive family, leading them to seek out abusive or codependent relationships.

 People have a tendency to ‘rub off’ on each other, or absorb certain traits and qualities from those they’re surrounded with.
 It only makes sense that being surrounded by negative people will result in you developing a negative mindset!